LiorKogan/V1/README.md

 Even if the three horses with the earliest ownership start date are of the same color, we would still get all people and their horses of two more colors (of the next-earliest ownership start dates)

-_**Q216:** Any dragon that Balerion froze during the three 30-day timeframes during which it froze dragons the largest number of times_
+_**Q216:** Any dragon Balerion froze during the three 30-day timeframes during which it froze dragons the largest number of times_

 ![V1](Pictures/Q216.png)